-1. Depreciation
+1 Depreciation

 We all know that a vehicle loses value as soon as it leaves the showroom, even if you resell it 24 hours later.
 That's depreciation for you.
 But get your finance and vehicle mix right, and you can make some serious savings.
 Money first.
 Do you want to own your cars and vans, or look into leasing?
 Own them and the cost goes straight onto your balance sheet as an expenditure.
 You can't claim any VAT back either.
-Unless it's 100% business use.

 Lease your vehicles, and you'll only need to pay the cost of financing (and there's lots of ways to do that).
-You can claim a portion of the VAT back.
-You can off-set some of the finance rental against corporation tax profits..
+You can offset some of the costs against your VAT bill too.

 Then there's the vehicles you choose.
 CO2 emission levels can make all the difference here.
-The current threshold is 110g/km.
-At this level or under, companies do not suffer the permanent disallowance for off-setting costs against coportation tax.
+The current threshold is 130g/km.
+At this level or under, companies can subtract the costs of lease rentals from their profits.
 Something to consider when you next order company cars.